CHPGenetics/chpgenetics.github.io/README.md

 Check the `base_url` in config/_default/config.toml if your host domain is changed.

+---
+*You might not need the information below, but it’s here just in case.*

 # Original README of this hugo template (Some links have been confirmed as broken)